Clinical Studies Experience:

-Bleeding is the most common reaction reported in the post-marketing experience and was mostly reported during the first month of treatment.
+Bleeding is the most common reaction reported in the post-marketing experience and was mostly reported during the 1st month of treatment.

-Some cases were reported with fatal outcome (especially intracranial, gastrointestinal and retroperitoneal haemorrhage); serious cases of skin bleeding (purpura), musculo-skeletal bleeding (haemarthrosis, haematoma), eye bleeding (conjunctival, ocular, retinal), epistaxis, respiratory tract bleeding (haemoptysis, pulmonary haemorrhage), haematuria and haemorrhage of operative wound have been reported; cases of serious haemorrhage have been reported in patients taking clopidogrel concomitantly with acetylsalicylic acid or clopidogrel with acetylsalicylic acid and heparin (see Precautions).
+Some cases were reported with fatal outcome (especially intracranial, gastrointestinal and retroperitoneal haemorrhage); serious cases of skin bleeding (purpura), musculoskeletal bleeding (haemarthrosis, haematoma), eye bleeding (conjunctival, ocular, retinal), epistaxis, respiratory tract bleeding (haemoptysis, pulmonary haemorrhage), haematuria and haemorrhage of operative wound have been reported; cases of serious haemorrhage have been reported in patients taking clopidogrel concomitantly with ASA or clopidogrel with ASA and heparin (see Precautions).

 Frequencies for the following adverse reactions are not known (cannot be estimated form available data).

-Serious cases of bleeding, mainly skin, musculo-skeletal, eye (conjunctival, ocular, retinal) and respiratory tract bleeding, epistaxis, haematuria and haemorrhage of operative wound; cases of bleeding with fatal outcome (especially intracranial, gastrointestinal and retroperitoneal haemorrhage).
-Agranulocytosis, aplastic anaemia/pancytopenia, thrombotic thrombocytopenic purpura (TTP), acquired haemophilia A.
+Serious cases of bleeding, mainly skin, musculoskeletal, eye (conjunctival, ocular, retinal) and respiratory tract bleeding, epistaxis, haematuria and haemorrhage of operative wound; cases of bleeding with fatal outcome (especially intracranial, gastrointestinal and retroperitoneal haemorrhage); agranulocytosis, aplastic anaemia/pancytopenia, TTP, acquired haemophilia A.

 Immune System Disorders:

-Anaphylactoid reactions, serum sickness.
-Cross-reactive drug hypersensitivity among thienopyridines (such as ticlopidine, prasugrel) (see Precautions).
+Anaphylactoid reactions, serum sickness; cross-reactive drug hypersensitivity among thienopyridines (eg, ticlopidine, prasugrel) (see Precautions).